 How much can you potentially make owning a vinyl business?

-While information on average vinyl business incomes isn’t available, it’s important to remember that many factors can influence a business’ income.
+While the information on average vinyl business incomes isn’t available, it’s important to remember that many factors can influence a business’ income.
 The number of years a business has been in operation, its area of specialty, its profit margins, and even the effectiveness of its marketing can all affect profits.
-To increase a business’ chances of bringing in higher profits, it’s important to find a way to specialize or to offer a product or service that consumers can’t find elsewhere.
+To increase a business’s chances of bringing in higher profits, it’s important to find a way to specialize or offer a product or service that consumers can’t find elsewhere.

 Things to consider before starting a vinyl business